-These Pink Beet Pancakes are naturally sweetened with beets and bananas.
-Easy to make, fluffy and freezer-friendly; these nutritious pancakes are great for babies, toddlers, and kids!
+These Perfect Pink Beetroot Pancakes are naturally sweetened with beets, bananas, and maple syrup.
+Easy to make, fluffy, and freezer-friendly, these nutritious pancakes are great for babies and toddlers!

 This post may contain affiliate links.
 If you shop with one of our links we may earn small a commission.

-• These tasty pancakes are nutrient rich and have a gorgeous pink color!
-Steamed or roasted beets give these pancakes the vivid color, a great way to expose your little ones to beets and have them fall in love with it!
+• These tasty pancakes are nutrient-rich and have a gorgeous pink color without artificial colors!
+Steamed or roasted beets give these pancakes a vivid color, a great way to expose your little ones to beets and have them fall in love with them!

-• This pink pancake recipe is perfect “as is” for babies and toddlers who haven’t been exposed to sugar.
-For kids older than 2 years old, you can make the exact same recipe, set aside some of the batter and add some maple syrup or simply add it as a dip after the pancakes are done (see serving suggestions and substitutions).
+• This pink pancake recipe is perfect for babies and toddlers who haven’t been exposed to sugar, as it is mildly sweet.
+For kids older than 2, add some extra maple syrup or drizzle white chocolate and dye-free sprinkles for a fun twist!

 Ingredients

-• Oats: You can use old fashioned oats and make flour from it (see recipe instructions), or use oat flour directly.
-To make this recipe gluten free, use certified gluten free oat flour.
+• Oats or Oat flour: You can use old-fashioned oats and make flour from them (see recipe instructions), or use oat flour directly.
+To make this recipe gluten-free, use certified gluten-free oat flour.

 • Eggs: help bind the ingredients and add protein to the recipe.

 • Beets: To add nutrition and the bright pink color.
-Roasted beets give the best color, but steamed or store-bought beets are also great to use!
+Roasted beets are the best color, but steamed or store-bought beets are also great!

 • Baking Powder: To make perfectly soft and fluffy pancakes.

 • Yogurt: Use plain Greek or regular yogurt.
-Depending on the consistency you may end up with a denser batter, but both will work.
+Depending on the consistency, you may have a denser batter, but both will work.

 Step by Step Instructions

-• Combine old fashioned oats to a high-speed blender.
+• Combine old-fashioned oats in a high-speed blender.
 Blend until the oats become oat flour.
 A powerful blender or a food processor will work.
 Skip this step if using oat flour directly (see recipe ingredients for adjusted quantities).

-• Pour the oat flour into a bowl and set aside.
+• Pour the oat flour, all-purpose flour, and baking powder into a bowl and set aside.

-• In a blender, combine the beets, eggs, yogurt, bananas, coconut oil, and cinnamon.
+• Combine the beets, eggs, yogurt, milk, bananas, maple syrup, and avocado oil in a blender.
 Blend until smooth.

-• Heat a skillet over low heat.
-Add a bit of coconut oil to the pan and when it is hot, pour the batter into small pancakes (I used 1/3 cup for each pancake).
+• Heat a skillet over medium-low heat.
+Add a bit of coconut oil to the pan, and when it is hot, pour the batter into small pancakes (I used 1/3 cup for each pancake).
+Or use a plastic bottle to shape your desired shape; we love making heart shapes for Valentine’s Day.

-• Cook until small bubbles form and you are able to flip, about 2 minutes.
+• Cook until small bubbles form, and you can flip for about 2 minutes.
 Flip and cook the other size for the same amount of time.
 Set aside cooked pancakes and continue the process until the batter is finished.

 Cooking Tips

 • Cook and peel your beets first: This recipe will not work with raw beets.
-You need to steam or roast them for best results.
-This is a great recipe to use leftover beets or simply cook them the day before you plan to serve these pancakes as it takes a long time for the beets to be ready.
+You need to steam or roast them for the best results.
+This is a great recipe to use leftover beets or cook them the day before you serve these pancakes, as it takes a long time to be ready.

-• Make sure that you cook the pancakes using low heat or they will burn on the outside and look brownish rather than pink.
+• Ensure you cook the pancakes using medium-low heat, or they will burn on the outside and look brownish rather than pink.
 This will ensure that they are fully cooked in the middle.

 • This recipe can also be used to make waffles.
 Make sure to grease the waffle maker and pour about 1/4 cup of batter at a setting of 3 or 4 (medium/high).
-Avoid using the highest setting as the waffles will turn brown and loose the bright pink color.
+Avoid using the highest setting, as the waffles will turn brown and lose the bright pink color.
 Here is my favorite waffle maker!

 Beet Waffles